buergimi/t3ext-fal_migration_undoubler/Documentation/Usage/Index.rst

 ``--dry-run``
   Do a test run, no modifications.
 ``--iupdated-references-and-have-backups``
   Do you know what you are doing?
+If provided, will remove the files.
+Can be used together with --dry-run to get a preview of the files to be removed.

 undouble:removeduplicates
 *************************